 How to Attract Prospective Students to Your College

 If you are a college or private school, you need to be doing everything you can to attract prospective students online.
 Due to both the rise of communication technology and the global pandemic, students connections with universities, brands, and each other is changing drastically.
 If you want to reach top-tier students, you need to be doing all you can to stand out from the crowd.

 In this article, we will go in-depth into what you can do to attract prospective students.
 This article is primarily for admissions officers at colleges and universities, though private and boarding schools can also apply this information.

 What is a Prospective Student?

 So, what is a prospective student?
 A prospective student, or prospie, is a person who is in the process of applying for college but has yet to commit to a specific school.
-They are people who are interested in attending your school but aren’t, however, sold on it.
+They are people who are interested in attending your school but aren’t sold on it.

 Many prospective students are high school seniors, but some are transfer students or non-traditional students looking for a new school or ready to start a degree later in life.
 About 10% of US college students are over 40!
 Prospective students come from a variety of economic, educational, and generational backgrounds.